• Home

 What happens after the first session?

-After we establish awareness and direction, coaching becomes progressively more practical and habit-focused.
+After we establish awareness and direction, coaching becomes progressively more practical and behaviour-focused.

 We design small, meaningful changes that build momentum over time — with regular check-ins, reflection, and adjustment as needed.